NEVER MISS A TRAVEL DEAL

 Research

-Research the places where you are planning to visit.
-A quick Google search will provide you with more than enough information to help you to make the decision or not to visit.
+Research the places you are planning to visit.
+A quick Google search will provide you with more than enough information to help you decide whether to visit.

-Only visit and support animal sanctuaries and shelters involving wild animals in captivity if the objectives of the organization are in the animals’ best interests
+Only visit and support animal sanctuaries and shelters involving wild animals in captivity if the organization’s objectives are in the animals’ best interests.

 Use Trusted Operators

 An increasing number of adventure tourism providers have shown interest in establishing protocols to ensure their offerings are free from animal cruelty.
-There are a number of things companies can do to evaluate the wildlife attractions they offer for potential cruelty, educate their customers, and focus more on-demand toward more animal friendly experiences.
+There are several things companies can do to evaluate the wildlife attractions they offer for potential cruelty, educate their customers, and focus more on-demand toward more animal-friendly experiences.

 Don’t ride on the back of an elephant.
 To ‘train’ an elephant to accept riders, they are taken from their mothers at a very early age and physically and mentally abused.
 They’re chained, hit with clubs spiked with nails and hooks.

-Do not support the training that uses elephants to train them for you.
-Independent has a really nice article why tourists need to stop riding elephants.
+Please do not support the training that uses elephants to train them for you.
+Independent has an excellent article on why tourists need to stop riding elephants.

 Save The Selfies For The Humans

 Don’t take a wildlife selfie if the animal is being held, hugged, or restrained.
-According to this article from Right Tourism suggests, once asked, tourists were far less likely to take a photo once they knew the consequences.
+This article from Right Tourism suggests that once asked, tourists were far less likely to take a photo once they knew the consequences.

-Don’t purchase souvenirs made from wild animals, such as shells, seahorses, fur, ivory, teeth, rhino horn, and turtle shell.
+Don’t purchase souvenirs from wild animals, such as shells, seahorses, fur, ivory, teeth, rhino horns, and turtle shells.

 Ensure you avoid visiting live markets where endangered or exotic species are sold.

-Don’t feed stray or community-owned animals, because it could take them away from their longer-term food source.
+Don’t feed stray or community-owned animals; it could take them away from their longer-term food source.

-Avoid aquariums or marine parks where large mammals like dolphins or whales are kept in captivity.
+Avoid aquariums or marine parks where large mammals like dolphins or whales are kept captive.
 These environments are very unnatural and cause stress to these intelligent and far-ranging animals.

 Limit Your Wildlife Encounters to The Wild

-Don’t initiate contact with animals and view them in their natural habitat exhibiting natural behaviors.
-Remember that animals do not exist for our entertainment, so avoid any animal-related performances dancing bears in the street or animals use in circuses for example.
+Don’t initiate contact with animals; view them in their natural habitat, exhibiting natural behaviors.
+Remember that animals do not exist for our entertainment, so avoid any animal-related performances, such as dancing bears in the street or animals used in circuses.

 These animals have been trained via often cruel or violent methods to perform for tourists.